Lea Michele: 2013–2016: Louder and Scream Queens

 Michele voiced the lead role of Dorothy Gale in the animated musical film Legends of Oz: Dorothy's Return, which opened in North American theaters on May 9, 2014.
 In May 2013, it was announced that she had signed a deal with Harmony Books and Random House to pen a part memoir, part how-to book titled Brunette Ambition and the book was published on May 20, 2014.
 She had multiple book signings in the United States, including a signing and Q&A event hosted by Jonathan Groff.
-The book debuted at No. 9 on the Nonfiction Best Seller list a week after it was released, and made its debut on The New York Times Best Seller list at No. 3.
+The book debuted at No. 9 on the Nonfiction Best Seller list a week after it was released, and debuted on The New York Times Best Seller list at No. 3.
 Michele released a second book, You First: Journal Your Way to Your Best Life, on September 22, 2015, which was also published by Random House.

 In July 2014, it was announced that Michele would guest star in the final season of FX's drama series Sons of Anarchy, playing the role of Gertie, a truck stop waitress who connects with Gemma Teller Morrow (Katey Sagal).
 Michele's episode, "Smoke 'em If You Got 'em", aired on October 14, 2014.
 From 2015 to 2016, Michele starred in the Fox horror-comedy series Scream Queens, alongside original scream queen Jamie Lee Curtis, portraying the quirky, neck brace-wearing Hester Ulrich.
 She was nominated for the People's Choice Award for Favorite Actress in a New TV Series, and two Teen Choice Awards for Choice TV Actress: Comedy and Choice TV: Villain for her performance in the role.
 On March 15, 2016, the charity single "This Is for My Girls", on which Michele was one of eight featured singers, was released as a charity single.
 The song, written by Diane Warren, benefited the White House's #62MillionGirls campaign and the Obama administration's Let Girls Learn initiative, set up by Michelle Obama, the First Lady.